splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Archive File Configuration

 This feature is designed to support "compliance" archival of all messages.
-To enable this feature update the Unit file or docker compose to mount an appropriate host folder to the container folder ``/opt/syslog-ng/var/archive`` The files will be stored in a folder structure using the naming pattern ``${YEAR}/${MONTH}/${DAY}/${fields.sc4s_vendor_product}_${YEAR}${MONTH}${DAY}${HOUR}${MIN}.log"``.
+To enable this feature update the Unit file or docker compose to mount an appropriate host folder to the container folder ``/opt/syslog-ng/var/archive``.
+The files will be stored in a folder structure using the naming pattern ``${YEAR}/${MONTH}/${DAY}/${fields.sc4s_vendor_product}_${YEAR}${MONTH}${DAY}${HOUR}${MIN}.log"``.
 This pattern will create one file per "vendor_product" per minute with records formatted using syslog-ng's EWMM template.

 **WARNING POTENTIAL OUTAGE CAUSING CONSEQUENCE**

-SC4S does not prune files created.
-The administrator must provide means to prune files or move to an archival system to avoid out of free space failures.
+SC4S does not prune the files that are created.
+The administrator must provide a means of log rotation to prune files and/or move them to an archival system to avoid disk space failures.

 | Variable | Values        | Description |
 |----------|---------------|-------------|